 Leveraging pay-per-click advertising could be the tipping point of your business success.
 This isn’t an overstatement.

 For one, Google owns over 92 percent of the search engine market and 73 percent of the paid search market share — so you get to leverage this huge audience base when your brand’s ads show up in SERP results for relevant queries.
-Secondly, the platform generates about 5.6 billion searches daily.
+Secondly, the platform generates about 5.6 billion searches for relevant keywords daily.
 Capitalizing on this visibility with targeted ads lets you reach customers who are in market for your product now — meaning there’s a likelihood of higher conversion rates, more leads, and larger sales volumes.

 Google ads (commonly known as PPC search advertising) also works seamlessly in conjunction with organic channels such as SEO to get you in front of the audience for keywords & locations where your SEO efforts are yet to show results.
 You can use learnings from your PPC campaigns (conversion rates, CTRs, etc.) to help guide your SEO keyword strategy.